HIV, AIDS, and Mycobacterium Avium Complex

 Treating Mycobacterium Avium Complex

 Even without a confirmed diagnosis, your doctor may treat you for MAC if your CD4 cell count goes below 50.
 You will likely receive a combination of antibiotics to prevent development of drug resistance.
 You may receive either clarithromycin or azithromycin and one to three other antibiotics.
+After the initial treatment to get the condition under control, you'll likely be given maintenance treatment, which typically lasts 12 months.

 Here are drugs often used to treat MAC disease.